 What is the Recovery Time from a High Ankle Sprain?

-High ankle sprains are more severe than the common ankle sprain and will normally take longer to heal.
-High ankle sprains must be diagnosed early stage and appropriate treatment initiated, which does differ from a lower ankle sprain.
+High ankle sprains are more severe than the more common lower ankle sprain and will typically take longer to heal.
+Suspected high ankle sprains must seek early, and appropriate diagnosis and treatment, which does differ from a more moderate lower ankle sprain.

-Syndesmotic injuries heal slower than the more common low ankle sprain, which is why health professionals are often more concerned about "high ankle sprains."
+Syndesmotic injuries heal slower than the more common low ankle sprain, which is why health professionals are often more concerned about “high ankle sprains.”
 Your physiotherapist, sports doctor or orthopaedic surgeon will first determine if the injury is stable or unstable.
-If the injury is stable, then the high ankle sprain can be treated in a cast or walking boot, usually for a period of six weeks.
+If the damage is “stable”, then the high ankle sprain can be treated in a cast or walking boot, usually for six or more weeks.

 Grade 1 – Mild

-In mild cases, you can expect full ligament healing at approximately 6 weeks, but it may take longer to prepare you for functional sport again.
+In mild cases, you can expect full ligament healing at approximately six weeks, but it may take longer to prepare you for functional sport again.

-Despite most people being told to simply “rest” and it will recover, we find that these mild sprains often result in joint stiffness, ligament laxity, muscle weakness or tightness plus reduced proprioception (balance and joint awareness).
+Despite the common practise of advising most people to only “rest”, and it will recover, we find that these mild sprains often result in joint stiffness, ligament laxity, muscle weakness or tightness plus reduced proprioception (balance and joint awareness).

 If not adequately treated these often cause your ankle and foot joints to compensate movement at adjacent joints, which can lead to several other injuries months or years down the track.